obonaventure/cnp3/book/transport/tcp.rst

 The Transmission Control Protocol (TCP) was initially defined in :rfc:`793`.
 Several parts of the protocol have been improved since the publication of the original protocol specification [#ftcpspecs]_.
 However, the basics of the protocol remain and an implementation that only supports :rfc:`793` should interoperate with today's implementation.

-TCP provides a reliable bytestream connection-oriented transport service on top of the unreliable connectionless network service provided by :term:`IP`.
+TCP provides a reliable bytestream, connection-oriented transport service on top of the unreliable connectionless network service provided by :term:`IP`.
 TCP is used by a large number of applications, including :

  - Email (:term:`SMTP`, :term:`POP`, :term:`IMAP`)
  - World wide web ( :term:`HTTP`, ...)